 Excellent on-line support and resources for paleolithic diets include:

-To read about other popular diets and compare them to each other, go to the diets homepage.
+To read about other popular diets visit to the Diets page.